jab/bidict/docs/intro.rst

 the :mod:`bidict` package provides other bidirectional map variants, as well as some utilities for working with them and related objects:

-- :class:`bidict.BidirectionalMapping`
+- :class:`~bidict.frozenbidict`
-- :func:`bidict.namedbidict`
+- :class:`~bidict.OrderedBidict`
-- :class:`bidict.frozenbidict`
+- :class:`~bidict.FrozenOrderedBidict`
-- :class:`bidict.OrderedBidict`
+- :func:`~bidict.namedbidict` – custom bidict type factory function
-- :class:`bidict.FrozenOrderedBidict`
+- :class:`bidict.BidirectionalMapping` – ABC for all bidirectional mappings
 - :class:`bidict.inverted`
 - :class:`bidict.pairs`

 These and other provided functionality are covered in later sections.

-But first let's proceed to :ref:`basic-usage`.
+But first let's proceed to :doc:`basic-usage`.